A penalized least squares estimator for extreme-value mixture models: Estimation of the mixture model

-The \emph{DAMEX} algorithm introduced by \citet[Algorithm~1]{goix2017JMVA} can also be used to identify extreme directions.
-It relies on three key parameters: a threshold beyond which data are considered extreme, analogous to the tail fraction $k/n$ used in Algorithm~\ref{alg:erstim_proced}; a tolerance parameter that heuristically defines the region associated with an extreme direction; and a mass threshold, which determines whether a subset $J \subset V$ with sufficiently large mass is considered an extreme direction.
+The DAMEX algorithm introduced by \citet[Algorithm~1]{goix2017JMVA} can also be used to identify extreme directions.
+It relies on three key parameters: a threshold beyond which data are considered extreme, analogous to the tail fraction $k/n$ used in Algorithm~\ref{alg:erstim_proced}; a tolerance parameter that heuristically defines the region associated with an extreme direction; and a mass threshold, which determines whether a subset $J \subseteq V$ with sufficiently large mass is considered an extreme direction.
 As explained in \citet{goix2017JMVA}, in a supervised setting, these parameters are selected via cross-validation.
 As we will detail in the simulation study in Section~\ref{sec:simu_study}, this is also the case for Algorithm~\ref{alg:erstim_proced}: the choice of the tail fraction involves a trade-off between bias and variance.
 In contrast, the choice of the penalization exponent $p$ is less critical, provided that the penalization parameter $\lambda$ is appropriately tuned—this being achieved, as outlined in Algorithm~\ref{alg:cross_validation}, through $K$-fold cross validation.

-Our procedure is tailored to max-stable mixture models, since \citet[Theorem~4.8]{mourahib2024multivariate} show that every max-stable distribution with unit-\FR~margins can in fact be represented as a max-stable mixture model.
-Of course, in practice, we limit ourselves to a limited number of parametric models for the factors $\bZ_{\bigcdot 1}, \ldots, \bZ_{\bigcdot r}$.

-As in Section~\ref{sec:construction}, at each step $t \geq 1$ of Algorithm~\ref{alg:extr_dir_identification_and_estim_3}, the factors $\bZ_{\bigcdot 1}, \ldots, \bZ_{\bigcdot t}$ are assumed to follow a parametric model ensuring that the only extreme direction of each factor is $D$.
-This assumption could be seen as a limitation of Algorithm~\ref{alg:extr_dir_identification_and_estim_3}, as it requires selecting and imposing a specific model for the dependence structure of the factors.
-However, for the purpose of identifying extreme directions, the choice of a parametric model for the factors is less critical, since the extreme directions of a mixture model $\bM$ depend only on the matrix $A$ and not on the specific parametric model imposed on the factors; see Theorem~\ref{stephanson}.
-This observation will also be validated through simulations in Section~\ref{sec:simu_study}.
+Our procedure is tailored to max-stable mixture models, \amtwo{motivated by \citet[Theorem~4.8]{mourahib2024multivariate}, who show that every max-stable distribution with unit-\FR~margins can be represented as a max-stable mixture model.
+In practice, the factors $\bZ_{\bigcdot 1}, \ldots, \bZ_{\bigcdot t}$ are assumed to follow a parametric model, ensuring that each factor has a single extreme direction $D$.
+While this could be seen as a limitation of our method, it has little impact on the identification of extreme directions.
+Indeed, for max-stable mixture models, the set of extreme directions is determined solely by the matrix $A$, and does not depend on the specific parametric form imposed on the factors.
+This claim will be supported by simulation results in Section~\ref{sec:simu_study}.}